Harry & Meghan break silence as ‘apocalypse’ wildfires rip through LA mansions miles from £24m Montecito family home

 They said on their website: "In the last few days, wildfires in southern California have raged through neighbourhoods and devastated families, homes, schools, medical care centres, and so much more - affecting tens of thousands from all walks of life."

-The Sussexes added: "If a friend, loved one, or pet has to evacuate, and you are able to offer them a safe haven in your home, please do.
+The Sussexes added: "If a friend, loved one, or pet has to evacuate, and you are able to offer them a safe haven in your home, please do."

 Harry and Meghan's 16 bedroom mansion, which also boasts a two-bed guest house, faced a power cut amid the wild fires.

-Multi-millions pound mansion have been left completely charred with the wildfires branded one of the most destructive blazes in the city's history.
+Multi-million dollar mansions have been left completely charred with the wildfires branded one of the most destructive blazes in the city's history.

 Officials have declared a state of emergency and citizens are preparing themselves for the situation to get worse.

-The statement continued: "Organizations such as José Andrés’ , which has been a longtime partner of , are serving meals to both first responders and victims of the fire.
+The Sussexes' statement continued: "Organizations such as José Andrés’ , which has been a longtime partner of , are serving meals to both first responders and victims of the fire.

 " and and others are working closely to support firefighters who risk their lives, bravely showing up in these high-risk environments to help save homes, families, and communities in need.